DCAN-Labs/cdni-brain/docs/roadblocks.md

     * Run `chmod gu+rwx path/to/file/or/dir -R` (`-R` only needed for directories)

     * This will open up read, write, and execute permissions for the file/directory

+37. If you need to change your active group

+    * Run `newgrp faird` (or whichever group you need to be in)

+    * This will let you make new files in the proper group

+    * Read more about this [here](https://opensource.com/article/19/9/linux-chgrp-and-newgrp-commands#:~:text=The%20newgrp%20command%20allows%20a%20user%20to%20override,all%20files%20must%20have%20the%20same%20group%20ownership.)